Bug #8087

 $authcfg = auth_get_authserver($authmode);

-Updated by Brandon Verkada over 1 year ago
+Updated by Brandon Verkada about 2 years ago

 Christian Ullrich wrote in #note-4: